De gustibus non disputandum.

 When barley is malted and mashed, and when wort is boiled, browning reactions occur between proteins and sugars, just as they do when food is cooked.
-It is —as brewer/writer Garrett Oliver has termed it— the flavor hook: "the element of the beer's flavor that mirrors a similar flavor in the food."
+That creates —as brewer/writer Garrett Oliver has termed it— a flavor hook: "the element of the beer's flavor that mirrors a similar flavor in the food."
 The toasted, biscuity, caramelly, roasted, and browned flavors inherent to many cooked foods are also inherent to beer.
 That 'other' beverage choice - wine - fails in bringing those elements to the table.

-For this reason (and there are others), beer can be a more forgiving (or enlivening beverage), with food, than wine.
-There are very few poor beer-with-food choices; rather, there are some pairings that are even tastier than others.
-And vegetables and grains seem to have an affinity for beer, which is itself, a vegetarian beverage.
+For this reason (and others), beer is a more forgiving (or enlivening beverage) with food than is wine.
+Indeed, there are few poor beer-with-food choices; rather, there are pairings that are tastier than others.
+Beer is a vegetarian beverage; it seems natural that vegetables and grains would have an affinity for it.

 Back to turkey and beer.
 At the Thanksgiving table, some gourmands have suggested an Abbey-style ale, or a hop-happy IPA, or a German-style weizen as the beer of choice.
 Although these are fine beverages, I recommend a Saison —Belgian farmhouse-style ale— as the sine qua non.
 The beer's 'ur-wheatiness,' gentle fermentation character, hints of citrus fruits, and subtle yeast-derived spicing bring interest to the bird without stealing from the meal.
 To the traditional side dishes of cranberry sauce, sweet potatoes, and, in my household, kugelis (Lithuanian potato casserole), Saisons proffer textural contrast.
 A classic choice would be Saison Dupont.